PSU-Research-Computing/psurc-docs/source/getting_started/pick_a_server.rst

 Picking A Server
 ****************

 The first step towards efficently utilizing the ARC resources is to get to know the software you wish to run.
-Please carefully read the software documentation.
+Please carefully read the documentation provided by the software you wish to run.
 By knowing your requirements, a proper server can be chosen.

 Once you have an idea about your software requirements, compare those against the servers below to get an idea of where you should run your jobs.